United States Department of Veterans Affairs

 A prominent condition affecting Gulf War Veterans is a cluster of medically unexplained chronic symptoms that can include fatigue, headaches, joint pain, indigestion, insomnia, dizziness, respiratory disorders, and memory problems.

-Doctor having a discussion with a veteran patient
+Doctor having a discussion with a Veteran patient

 Gulf War Veterans who meet the criteria below do not need to prove a connection between their military service and illnesses in order to receive VA disability compensation.

 VA presumes certain chronic, unexplained symptoms existing for 6 months or more are related to Gulf War service without regard to cause.
-These "presumptive" illnesses must have appeared during active duty in the Southwest Asia theater of military operations or by December 31, 2016, and be at least 10 percent disabling.
+These "presumptive" illnesses must have appeared during active duty in the Southwest Asia theater of military operations or by December 31, 2026, and be at least 10 percent disabling.
 These illnesses include:

 • Fibromyalgia, a condition characterized by widespread muscle pain.
 Other symptoms may include insomnia, morning stiffness, headache, and memory problems.